Cantera/cantera-website/posts/kincodecon2018.md

 After lunch, the SC discussed affiliated packages in the Cantera ecosystem.
 These packages tend to use Cantera in some way, although they are mostly not officially maintained by the Cantera developers.
-Eventually, we would like to have a page on the [Cantera] website to promote and categorize these packages.
+We have added an {{% doc %}}affiliated-packages{{% /doc %}} page that lists the current packages the SC is aware of.
 The list will be "crowd-sourced" with input from the Users' Group on Google.

 On Saturday, the SC discussed the governance of the Cantera project.
 We identified the [Astropy]